FlipsideCrypto/fsc-evm/doc_descriptions/defi/lending.md

 {% docs evm_complete_lending_borrows_table_doc %}

-This table contains transactions where users borrowed assets across AAVE, COMPOUND, CREAM, FLUX, FRAXLEND, MORPHO, RADIANT, SILO, SPARK, STRIKE, STURDY, and UWU protocols.
+This table contains transactions where users borrowed assets across various lending protocols.
 In order to borrow assets, a user must first deposit their preferred asset and amount as collateral.
-MORPHO required trace-level curation; as a result, certain columns exclusive to event logs, such as event index, will contain NULL values.
+Some protocols required trace-level curation; as a result, certain columns exclusive to event logs, such as event index, will contain NULL values.

 {% enddocs %}

 {% docs evm_complete_lending_deposits_table_doc %}

-This table contains deposit transactions across AAVE, COMPOUND, CREAM, FLUX, FRAXLEND, MORPHO, RADIANT, SILO, SPARK, STRIKE, STURDY, and UWU protocols.
+This table contains deposit transactions across various lending protocols.
 A user deposits their preferred asset and amount.
 After depositing, users earn passive income based on the market borrowing demand.
-Additionally, depositing allows users to borrow by using their deposited assets as a collateral.
+Additionally, depositing allows users to borrow by using their deposited assets as collateral.
 Any interest earned by depositing funds helps offset the interest rate accumulated by borrowing.
-MORPHO required trace-level curation; as a result, certain columns exclusive to event logs, such as event index, will contain NULL values.
+Some protocols required trace-level curation; as a result, certain columns exclusive to event logs, such as event index, will contain NULL values.

 {% enddocs %}

 {% docs evm_complete_lending_flashloans_table_doc %}

-This table contains flash loan transactions across AAVE, MORPHO, RADIANT, SPARK, AND UWU protocols.
+This table contains flash loan transactions across various lending protocols.
 Flash loans are a feature designed for developers, due to the technical knowledge required to execute one.
 Flash Loans allow you to borrow any available amount of assets without providing any collateral, as long as the liquidity is returned to the protocol within one block transaction.

 {% enddocs %}

 {% docs evm_complete_lending_liquidations_table_doc %}

-This table contains transactions in which a borrower's collateral asset is liquidated across AAVE, COMPOUND, CREAM, FLUX, FRAXLEND, MORPHO, RADIANT, SILO, SPARK, STRIKE, STURDY, and UWU protocols.
+This table contains transactions in which a borrower's collateral asset is liquidated across various lending protocols.
 Liquidations occur when a borrower's health factor goes below 1 due to their collateral value not properly covering their loan/debt value.
 This might happen when the collateral decreases in value or the borrowed debt increases in value against each other.
 This collateral vs loan value ratio is shown in the health factor.
 In a liquidation, up to 50% of a borrower's debt is repaid and that value + liquidation fee is taken from the collateral available, so after a liquidation the amount liquidated from one's debt is repaid.

 {% enddocs %}

 {% docs evm_complete_lending_repayments_table_doc %}

-This table contains transactions in which a borrower repays their loan (debt) across the AAVE, COMPOUND, CREAM, FLUX, FRAXLEND, MORPHO, RADIANT, SILO, SPARK, STRIKE, STURDY, and UWU protocols.
+This table contains transactions in which a borrower repays their loan (debt) across various lending protocols.
 Loans are repaid in the same asset borrowed, plus accrued interest.
 Borrowers can pay back their loan based on the USD price as they can borrow any of the available stable coins (USDC, DAI, USDT, etc.).
-MORPHO required trace-level curation; as a result, certain columns exclusive to event logs, such as event index, will contain NULL values.
+Some protocols required trace-level curation; as a result, certain columns exclusive to event logs, such as event index, will contain NULL values.

 {% enddocs %}

 {% docs evm_complete_lending_withdraws_table_doc %}

-This table contains transactions in which a user withdraws liquidity across the AAVE, COMPOUND, CREAM, FLUX, FRAXLEND, MORPHO, RADIANT, SILO, SPARK, STRIKE, STURDY, and UWU protocols.
+This table contains transactions in which a user withdraws liquidity across various lending protocols.
 Users need to make sure there is enough liquidity (not borrowed) in order to withdraw, if this is not the case, users need to wait for more liquidity from depositors or borrowers repaying.
-MORPHO required trace-level curation; as a result, certain columns exclusive to event logs, such as event index, will contain NULL values.
+Some protocols required trace-level curation; as a result, certain columns exclusive to event logs, such as event index, will contain NULL values.

 {% enddocs %}

 {% docs evm_complete_lending_borrow_rate_mode %}

 The rate mode the user is swapping from.
 Stable: 1, Variable: 2.
 Borrowers can switch between the stable and variable rate at any time.
 Stable rates act as a fixed rate in the short-term, but can be re-balanced in the long-term in response to changes in market conditions.
 The variable rate is the rate based on the offer and demand.
 The stable rate, as its name indicates, will remain pretty stable and its the best option to plan how much interest you will have to pay.
 The variable rate will change over time and could be the optimal rate depending on market conditions.

 {% enddocs %}